 Africa's “meningitis belt.”
 For more detail, see our larger map.

-Meningitis strikes quickly and kills as many as one in ten people who are sickened
+Meningitis A strikes quickly and kills as many as one in ten people who are sickened

-Epidemics of meningococcal A meningitis have swept across 25 countries in sub-Saharan Africa for a century, leaving illness, hearing loss, and death in their wake.
-The disease is one of the most feared on the continent.
-Its epidemics once occurred every 8 to 12 years, but in the last three decades they have struck more frequently and touched more countries in Africa.
-They now stretch south of the traditional horizontal swath known as the meningitis belt, reaching countries that previously had been spared.
+Epidemics of meningococcal A meningitis swept across 26 countries in sub-Saharan Africa for a century, leaving illness, hearing loss, and death in their wake.
+The disease was one of the most feared on the continent.
+Its epidemics once occurred every 8 to 12 years, but began to strike more frequently and touch more countries around the end of the 20th century.

 More than 25,000 people died and more than 250,000 were sickened when the largest epidemic ever recorded in history spread through the region in 1996 and 1997.
 In 2009 more than 88,000 people in Africa were stricken by meningitis.
-Every year, families live with the threat of the disease, wondering if it will strike their loved ones or themselves.
+Every year, families lived with the threat of the disease, wondering if it would strike their loved ones or themselves.

 What is meningitis?